pfwd/cv/README.md

 Writing Technical specifications and conducting project analysis for control panel development.

 Acting as project lead for small to medium-sized projects.
-Being a lesion for other departments such as the User Interface team and Quality Assurance team.
+Working with with other User Interface and Quality Assurance teams.

 Daily technology used: PHP (Zend) and JavaScript (jQuery)